rails/rails/guides/source/threading_and_code_execution.md

 ### Class Unload

-The most significant part of the reloading process is the Class Unload, where all autoloaded classes are removed, ready to be loaded again.
-This will occur immediately before either the Run or Complete callback, depending on the `reload_classes_only_on_change` setting.
+The most significant part of the reloading process is the 'class unload', where all autoloaded classes are removed, ready to be loaded again.
+This will occur immediately before either the `to_run` or `to_complete` callback, depending on the `reload_classes_only_on_change` setting.

 Often, additional reloading actions need to be performed either just before or